-Accounting for this commitment has a substantial impact on the net worth of the Balance Sheet, resulting in a negative reserves on the Balance Sheet totalling $\pounds$ 2,167.7m (2020/21 $\pounds$ 2,176.0m).
-The police officer pension scheme has the majority share of the deficit at $\pounds$ 1,994.1m (2020/21 $\pounds$ 1,956.9m).
+Accounting for this commitment has a substantial impact on the net worth of the Balance Sheet, resulting in a negative reserves on the Chief Constable Balance Sheet totalling $\pm 1,385.7m$ (2021/22 $\pm 2,160.5.0m$ ).
+The police officer pension scheme has the majority share of the deficit at $\pm 1,401.9m$ (2021/22 $\pm 1,994.1m$ ).
+The police staff scheme was measured as an asset of $\pm 16.2m$ in 2022/23, moving from a liability of $\pm 166.4m$ in 2021/22.
 Statutory arrangements are in place to fund this deficit which means the Chief Constable maintains a healthy financial position and can continue to operate on a going concern basis.

 The value of the Police Staff pension scheme is assessed triennially and the employer's contribution is adjusted in line with the actuary's recommendations.
-The latest triennial valuation completed in April 2019 resulted in employer's contributions being increased from 14.5% with an additional payment of $\pounds 2.587m$ in 2019/20 to 16.5% from April 2020 until March 2023 with additional payments of $\pounds 1.842m$ , $\pounds 1.902m$ and 1.964m for the years ended March 2021, 2022 and 2023 respectively.
-The additional payments to the pension fund are to repay the deficit, known as the additional monetary amount.
+The latest triennial valuation completed in April 2022 resulted in employer's contributions remaining at 16,5% with the additional payments depending on the payroll figure.
+If the payroll increases the payments increase and if the payroll decreases the payments decrease.

-For the police officers pension fund the employer's contribution rate for the 2021/22 year was set at 31.0%.
-In 2021/22 costs in excess of the employer's contribution were met by the Home Office by way of the Pension Top-Up Grant and an additional grant of £2.0m.
+For the police officers pension fund the employer's contribution rate for the 2022/23 year was 31.0%.
+In 2022/23 costs in excess of the employer's contribution were met by the Home Office by way of the Pension Top-Up Grant and an additional grant of £2.0m.